gravtrade/gravtrade.github.io/_posts/2016-09-09-best-forex-broker.md

 Before you begin your journey as a Forex Trader, should you well informed on finding a good reputation Forex Broker for your trading advantage.
 There are many factors why you need to find the best Forex Broker.
 Depending on your trading strategy, especially when you applying scalping strategy, you should do some extra investigations to give you an advantage for your trading performance.

-### The forex broker list is sort based on requirements below:
+### Our top forex broker list is sort based on requirements below:

-1. Lowest spread.
+1. Tight spread.
-2. Lowest commission.
+2. Low commission.
 3. Fast execution.
 4. ECN Account.
 5. Broker Data Center Geolocation.